Eighth Forgiveness Saying

 - Blasphemy of the Spirit will occur with the appearance of the False Messiah

-- The one who will come in his own name
+- The sign of the wicked one who will come in his own name

-- The Sign of the One who comes in the Name of the LORD
+- The sign of the righteous one who comes in the name of HaShem

 The Eighth Forgiveness Saying: